bsampietro/weirdy/README.md

 $ rake db:migrate
 ```

-Mount it as any other engine on your application's config/routes.rb:
+Mount it as any other Rails engine on your application's config/routes.rb:

 ``` ruby
 mount Weirdy::Engine => "/weirdy" # or any path